-Catalog Description (3 credits): A general introduction to the visual arts designed to create an appreciation of the vocabulary, media, techniques, and purposes of the creative process.
+Catalog Description: A general introduction to the visual arts designed to create an appreciation of the vocabulary, media, techniques, and purposes of the creative process.
 Students will critically interpret and evaluate works of art within formal, cultural, and historical contexts.

+REQUIRED TEXT:

-REQUIRED TEXT: Art Matters: A Contemporary Approach to Art Appreciation by Pamela Gordon, Oxford University Press.
-ISBN: 9780199946518 The text can be purchased online at SPC Bookstore in Levelland.
+Gateways to Art, 3rd ed., by Debra J. DeWitte, Ralph M. Larmann, M. Kathryn Shields The text can be purchased online at SPC Bookstore in Levelland.